Kfollen93/Mini-Reference-Guide/README.md

  </details>
    <details>
     <summary><b>Open-closed Principle</b></summary>
-“A module should be open for extension but closed for modification.”
+“Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
  </details>
     <details>
     <summary><b>Liskov substitution Principle</b></summary>
-  “Subclasses should be substitutable for their base classes.”
+  “Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.”
 A program using a base class should be able to use any of its derived classes without knowing it, and without the program's correctness being affected.
    </details>
        <details>
     <summary><b>Interface Segregation Principle</b></summary>
-“Many client-specific interfaces are better than one general-purpose interface.”
+“Clients should not be forced to depend upon interfaces that they do not use.”
    </details>
           <details>
     <summary><b>Dependency Inversion Principle</b></summary>
-  “Depend upon Abstractions.
-Do not depend upon concretions.”
+  “High-level modules should not depend upon low-level modules.
+Both should depend upon abstractions.
+Abstractions should not depend upon details.
+Details should depend upon abstractions.”
    </details>
  </details>